Does UV Light Really Kill Bed Bugs? What the Science Reveals

 The Voyd Approach: Comprehensive Bed Bug Extermination

 Our entire team at Voyd Bed Bug Treatment is comprised of bed bug specialists with thousands of successful treatments in different states and municipalities using various methods.
 Dry heat treatments coupled with residual liquid sprays address all stages of a bed bug’s life and penetrate deep into hiding spots, ensuring comprehensive treatment.
-The propane bed bug heaters that our team uses for this treatment are made by Greentech Heat Solutions, the original heat treatment innovator and the best supplier for bed bug heater equipment.
+The propane bed bug heaters that our team uses for this treatment are made by GreenTech Bed Bug Heaters, the original heat treatment innovator and the best supplier for bed bug heater equipment.

-Final Evaluation of UV Light for Bed Bug Removal in 2024
+UV Light is Not Viable for Bed Bug Removal in 2025

-While UV light holds promise for certain applications, its current limitations in bed bug extermination are significant.
-With its effectiveness reduced by distance and limited penetration through material barriers, UV light is not yet a viable standalone solution for bed bug infestations.
+So, does uv light kill bed bugs?
+While UV light holds promise for certain applications, it is NOT YET a practical method for holistic bed bug removal.
+With its effectiveness greatly reduced by distance and inability to penetrate through material barriers like bed frames or furniture, it is even less effective than squishing the bugs one-by-one.
 However, ongoing research and technological advancements may enhance its effectiveness in the future.
 For now, dry heat treatments and residual liquid sprays remain the most reliable methods for both residential and commercial bed bug control.

 Call or text our team of bed bug experts today to discuss your situation and set up a Bed Bug Inspection to receive a quote for services!